Liu3422/Summer_RISCV/README.md

         - Whether feeding instructions directly would still be verifying jumps
     - "Fail-mode" with truly random/incorrect instructions
         - Only start doing after all other instructions are done.
+    - Use cocotb's built-in "logging" library instead of manually printing.
+        - Moving from hardcoded debug prints to OOP logging.

     Code Quality (in progress):
     - dut_fetch can be expanded to include instruction type, signed/unsigned pair, maybe names/special instr.